-1) Start your web browser (e.g. Internet Explorer, Netscape Navigator, Opera) and call the LANCOM VPN there:
+Start your web browser (e.g. Internet Explorer, Netscape Navigator, Opera) and call the LANCOM router there:

-http://<IP address of the LANCOM> (or with any desired name)
+http://<IP address of the LANCOM>

+(or with a name as discribed above)

-If you cannot access an unconfigured LANCOM VPN, the problem may be due to the netmask of the LAN: with less than 254 possible hosts (netmask > '255.255.255.0'), please ensure that the IP address 'x.x.x.254' is located in your own subnet.
+If you cannot access an unconfigured LANCOM router, the problem may be due to the netmask of the LAN: with less than 254 possible hosts (netmask > '255.255.255.0'), please ensure that the IP address 'x.x.x.254' is located in your own subnet.